TalnUPF/praat_web/README.md

 ## demo definition

-Each demo is defined in a file on the demos folder, containging a JSON object with the following information:
+Each demo is defined in its own folder on the demos folder, containing a JSON object (config.json) with the following information:
-- demo name
+- Menu name
-- description (it can include some html)
+- Menu description (it can include some html)
+- Demo name
+- Description (it can include some html)
 - Folder with some sample sound files (the folder can be empty)
 - Textgrids (true/false) to indicate if the processing needs a textgrid
 - Folder with textgrids (the folder can be empty)
 - Folder with scripts to apply at the sound file (if empty then only intensity and pitch are computed and added to the visualitzation) when empty it can be used to display soundfiles+textgrids
+- Array with scripts information.
+All scripts that are to be available in the demo must have their entry here.
+The specified fields are: file name, descriptive name, parameters taken (optional), and default order (optional).

 See the demos folder for some sample demos.

+### Scripts restrictions

+In order for the scripts to properly run within the application a few things must be taken into account:
+- All scripts must take the same two fixed parameters at the beginning (directory and basename), additional parameters are optional.
+- The intended final script on a pipeline must ensure to write the resulting Textgrid on the given directory with the given basename plus "_result.TextGrid"

+See the scripts within the demos folders for some samples.

 #####################
 ## References and Citation